Deadline looms for federal workers on Trump’s resignation offer

 By Tami Luhby and Alayna Treene, CNN

-(CNN) — Eligible federal workers must decide by 11:59 pm ET on Thursday whether to take the Trump administration’s deferred resignation offer, which will allow them to leave their jobs but be paid through the end of September.
+(CNN) — Eligible federal workers must decide by 11:59 p.m.
+ET on Thursday whether to take the Trump administration’s deferred resignation offer, which will generally allow them to leave their jobs but be paid through the end of September.

 At least 40,000 employees have already accepted the package, an administration official told CNN Wednesday.